 Belveal contacted the Sheriff's Office's school resource officer to file a complaint after a 15-year-old player riding on the bus told him of the incident in which the suspect's groin came in contact with the victim's leg and hip area.
 A third player allegedly tried to intervene during the incident and the suspect attempted to do the same thing to him, McCloskey said.

 "The kids actually refer to it as a simulated rape," he said.
 "That's where it got its name."

 The teen is charged with criminal sexual contact of a minor, a fourth-degree felony, McCloskey said.
 He was booked at the Juvenile Detention Center, where a hold was placed on him because of an unrelated 2008 charge.

 "The hold was placed because of a counterfeiting incident last year on school campus," the undersheriff said.
-"Basically, he violated the conditions of his previous release."

 The Daily Times chose not to name the teen because he is a minor and because other teens might be involved in the practice.